tiimgreen/github-cheat-sheet/README.md

 Pressing `w` will bring up the branch selector.

-Pressing `s` will select the search bar.
+Pressing `s` will select the Command Bar.

 Pressing `l` will edit labels on existing issues.